5a5a8/GPGHelper/README.md

 ## To Do
 #### Fixes and Cleanup
 * Move pieces of repetitive code into functions (e.g. getting a file from the user)
-* Add quotes around user input before we pass it to system commands
 * Tidy up a lot of the comments and add better explainations
 * Fix the function for importing keys - backend works but success/failure messages are inconsistent
-* There are a number of UI/UX issues and inconsistencies to fix
-* Add function to check system requirements (GPG installed, POSIX system)
 * Check return value of GPG for success

 #### Features